kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 ## Configuration

-Nfd-worker supports a configuration file.
+NFD-Worker supports a configuration file.
 The default location is `/etc/kubernetes/node-feature-discovery/nfd-worker.conf`, but, this can be changed by specifying the`--config` command line flag.
 Configuration file is re-read on each labeling pass (determined by